 How does Agile work?

 The Agile Initiative is all about experimenting with new ways of producing the research that policymakers need in a timely way.
-Throughout the programme we are constantly adapting and iterating our approach.
-This page shares what we are learning.
+Using a flexible fund awarded as part of the grant from NERC, we have been able to adapt and iterate our approach throughout the programme.
+This page shares what we have learned about how to design, fund and deliver rapid research that has impact and is grounded in principles of inclusion and equality

 The Sprint model